20 Best Jobs for People With ADHD (Hyperactive, Inattentive, or Combined)

 Best for: People with inattentive ADHD who have a million ideas but can't concentrate on just one.

-For those with ADHD who have a lot of ideas and a passion for storytelling, writing can be a wonderful outan excellentr you compose fiction, nonfiction, or advertising copy, this work can provide the independence and flexibility many people with ADHD crave.
+For folks with ADHD who have a lot of ideas and a passion for storytelling, writing can be a wonderful outlet for their creativity.
+Whether you decide to write fiction, nonfiction, or advertising copy, this work can provide the independence and flexibility many people with ADHD crave.

 Job 4: Graphic Designer